martianfield/iceworm/README.md

 The definition consist of

 - indicator if the field is required ... if required, put an asterisk `*` at the beginning
+- indicator if the field is projected ... if not projected, prefix with `-`
 - a type name, currently the following types are supported
     - `string`
     - `int`